 If my opinion were all that counted, I would probably say don’t bother with a meal plan and just give your student the option to buy and prepare their own food.
 It is a great way to teach them to budget and even cook a little.
 There are many ways around this; whether it be by sending them with a loaded (you choose the amount and for how long – weekly, monthly, semester) debit card or perhaps provide them with specific amounts of Knights cash on their UCF card or if you have chosen to open a Fairwinds account; you can put money on that card as well.
 All of these options will allow your student to eat on campus, and some off campus.
 They can use the debit cards at stores as well.
 There are shuttles to Publix and Target weekly and many students have cars.
 Even the dorms that don’t have kitchens in their suites have community kitchens and all allow microwaves and refrigerators in their rooms.
 Besides, this does not preclude them from eating in the dining room whenever they choose; although their meal will cost about $1.00 more than those that have a meal plan.

 The decision about which meal plan to choose should entail a conversation between you and your student.
 For meeting new students, especially those just starting, meal plans are a good option; however, if you are willing to pay a little more, based on other parent and student input combined with my own opinion, I would choose a declining balance card.
 Today’s college communities offer so many eating alternatives for students that better options other than locking into a meal plan are worth considering.
+Take note that meal plans automatically renew in the new semester unless otherwise notified.

 I understand that we don’t want to put any more on our freshman’s plate (no pun intended) by asking them to shop and prepare meals for themselves, but isn’t this college experience also about learning to adjust to the real world that includes budgeting and feeding ourselves?
 It isn’t as though we are sending them out into the wilderness without any tools or resources.
 There are an unbelievable amount of dining options available on campus and many grocery stores very nearby.
 The Union alone has Boar’s Head, Cafe Bustelo, Chilis, Knightstop, Qdoba, and Smoothie King and will be adding Which Which, Steak-n-Shake, Panda Express and Huey Magoos this summer.
 Around campus, there are also many places to eat including Dominos Pizza, Dunkin Donuts, Java City, Starbucks, Jimmy Johns and more.